 Skip to content

-The VPN Internet Kill Switch explained
+VPN Kill Switch

 For instance, what happens if, for some reason, your VPN connection were to get disconnected while you were online?
+Would your device continue to access the internet, broadcasting your real IP address to anyone who wants it?
+Or would a kill switch immediately shut off your access to the internet to prevent such security leaks.

 Here’s why that’s important to think about that: